angelofsd/workout-app/README.md

 ## ✨ Features
 - Select, reorder, and customize exercises (add your own)
-- Plan sets (target reps + weight) and edit mid‑workout
+- Plan sets (target reps + weight + rest) and edit mid‑workout
+- Per‑exercise rest overrides (with fallback to a default)
 - Insert ad‑hoc warm‑up sets at the top during the workout
 - Rest timer with audio beep when complete
 - Automatic PR tracking (per exercise × reps 1–15)